SingVisio: Visual Analytics of Diffusion Model for Singing Voice Conversion: Introduction

 The contributions of this work can be summarized as follows: \begin{itemize} \item \textbf{A visual analytics system for understanding SVC.} To the best of our knowledge, this is the first system supporting the exploration, visualization, and comparison of the diffusion model within the context of SVC.
 It offers a versatile platform for comparing various aspects of the diffusion process, SVC modes, and evaluation metrics, allowing for a thorough exploration.

-\item \textbf{Novel interactive exploration approach to understanding diffusion-based SVC.} We have supported three core interactive exploration modes within our system: {\bf data-driven} exploration, which is steered by varying melodies, {\bf condition-driven} exploration that pivots on the specific inputs provided to the diffusion model, and {\bf evaluation-driven} exploration, which is based on the audio quality assessment metric.
-These interactive modes are thoughtfully designed to aid users in comprehending and navigating the diffusion process integral to SVC.
+\item \textbf{Novel interactive exploration approach to understanding diffusion-based SVC.} We have supported three core interactive exploration modes within our system: {\bf data-driven} exploration, which is steered by varying melodies, {\bf condition-driven} exploration that pivots on the specific inputs provided to the diffusion model, and {\bf evaluation-driven} exploration, which is based on the assessment metric.
+Also, we propose a novel interval clustering center sampling method to efficiently sample and display hidden features at specified steps.

-\item \textbf{A comprehensive evaluation of SingVisio.} We conducted a comprehensive evaluation of our system, including a case study involving two beginners, an expert study with two experts, and a formal user study encompassing both subjective and objective assessments for general users.
+\item \textbf{A comparative and comprehensive evaluation of SingVisio.} We conducted a comparative and comprehensive evaluation of our system with the basic version and advanced version, including a case study involving two beginners, an expert study with two experts, and a formal user study encompassing both subjective and objective assessments for general users.
 Such evaluation shows the effectiveness of our system.

 \end{itemize}